CeciliaYu0821/Classification-Model-Comparison-and-Improvement/README.md

  - <strong> 'Slide.pdf': </strong> The slide presented at the Annual Conference of Financial and Banking Perspectives.

 ## Conclusions
+According to the model comparison, KNN has the highest sensitivity and Random Forest has the highest of both specificity and accuracy.
+By integrating the top 3 performing models using Boosting techniques, we finally construct a model with an accuracy rate of 93%.

 ## Contact Information
 If you have any questions, please contact [simin.yu@columbia.edu].